 Action: I talk about what I actually did to solve the problem or fix the mistake.

-Result: I share what happened because of my actions.
-I try to include numbers or facts if I can.
+Result: I share what happened because of my actions and try to include numbers or facts if I can.

 Using the STAR method helps me avoid vague answers.
 I focus on real examples and show exactly what I did.
-Research shows that candidates who use STAR come across as more organized and confident.
 Interviewers can see my problem-solving skills and understand how I handle challenges.
-In fact, studies say that using STAR can boost how competent I seem by up to 30%.
-That’s a big deal in a tough interview.

 Here’s a quick checklist I use before any interview: